 Alternatively, the MTA might calculate the CE of the MTI without C&S (e.g. where methodological challenges might prohibit reasonable estimates) and determine the savings necessary from the C&S period in order to meet the CE threshold.
 The MTA could explain why it would be reasonable to expect C&S to yield that “necessary” level of savings to satisfy the CE threshold.
 This approach might be useful to overcome challenges of calculating C&S savings early in the MTI planning process and otherwise avoid the awkwardness of stringing together CE values based on two different methodologies.

-Second, the MTA’s CE approach would be subject to further adjustment upon review by the MTAB.
-If the MTAB determined that a more sophisticated approach was necessary depending on the proposed MTI, that methodology would be developed during the Plan/Accord process.

-This two-step process would allow for MTIs to be initially screened for CE by currently approved CPUC methodologies while also providing the opportunity for additional scrutiny as needed.
+The MTWG encourages the CPUC to solicit input on this issue in conjunction with developing a record on the proposed MT framework.

 Recommendation: Timeframe of Costs & Benefits (Separate from C&S)